DennisTheodoreNedry/go-evil/README.md

 But if you're lazy you can also utilize the script labeled `gevil` under the `tools` directory `bash tools/gevil <commands>` which will do all work for you.

 ##### Locally
 If you still want to compile the project locally, just run `make dependencies` and `make` to compile the project.
+After this you can utilize the compiler as intended.

 ### Changes in version 2
 There are many changes in v2, some are directly related to the syntaxes but the majority is how the internals work.